DerrickDDInAI/nlp-text-summarizer/README.md

 I would like to thank:
 - my colleagues and coaches at BeCode for their help and guidance.
+- [nicknochnack GitHub](https://github.com/nicknochnack/Longform-Summarization-with-Hugging-Face/blob/main/LongSummarization.ipynb) and [HuggingFace community](https://discuss.huggingface.co/t/summarization-on-long-documents/920/24) for their solutions on how to summarize long texts

 ## Next steps